opalmedapps/opal-app/README.md

 the 2014 MUHC Q+ initiative.
 The project proposal was submitted by the Health Informatics Group (HIG, now known as O-HIG) and was entitled
 “Realistic knowledge-based waiting time estimates for radiation oncology patients - addressing the pain of waiting”.
 It had as its goal the provision of waiting time estimates to radiation oncology patients.
-The app has now extended past its original scope to provide appointments, lab results, clinical notes, educational material and much more to patients, making it a full-fledged empowerment tool for those undergoing medical treatment.
+The app has now extended past its original scope to provide appointments, lab results, clinical reports, educational material and much more to patients, making it a full-fledged empowerment tool for those undergoing medical treatment.

 ## Table of contents